Links

 Bridging & Staking Locked Tokens

-Locked Tokens can still be bridged from Ethereum to the dYdX Chain (if and when deployed) via the wethDYDX Smart Contract, and like all other ethDYDX token-holders, the locked eethDYDX token-holders will be entitled to receive:
+Locked Tokens can still be bridged from Ethereum to the dYdX Chain via the wethDYDX Smart Contract, and like all other ethDYDX token-holders, the locked ethDYDX token-holders will be entitled to receive:

-DYDX tokens, on a 1-1 proportional basis, on the dYdX Chain (if and when deployed).
+2. DYDX tokens, on a 1-1 proportional basis, on the dYdX Chain.

 Any wethDYDX and/or dYdX-Chain DYDX tokens received in exchange for locked ethDYDX tokens shall continue to be subject to the same transfer restrictions and release schedule.
 As with the current locked ethDYDX tokens, locked wethDYDX tokens and locked dYdX-Chain DYDX tokens may also be bridged to another blockchain, used for voting or delegating purposes and/or staked to a validator, if applicable.